aisingapore/PeekingDuck/docs/guide_custom_nodes.md

 `peekingduck run --config_path=run_config.yml`

 If the setup is working, you should see an output screen being displayed.
+Terminate the program by clicking on the output screen and pressing `q`.

+After the program finishes running, open the file at `results/stats.csv` to view the stored information.

 **NOTE:**